liquidg3/altair/docs/capitalization.md

 ### Capitalization
 How does it work in altair?
 Really, it's very easy;

-**Capitalzie your file if it contains something we are expected to instantiate.**
+**Capitalize your file if it contains something we are expected to instantiate.**

 this allows me to draw the following conclusion;